magnus-lycka/magnus-lycka/README.md

 - 👀 I’m a curious person with lots of interests, and I always have a few projects in the air.
 - 🌱 I’m constantly learning new things about technology, humanity and this world that we live in.
   I've been fond of [Linux](https://www.kernel.org/doc/html/latest/) since 1.2.8, and [Python](https://www.python.org/) since 1.4.2.
+  I've worked with databases and SQL since 1990.
   I've had a passion for agile ways of working since I came across [Extreme Programming](http://wiki.c2.com/?ExtremeProgramming) and [Refactoring](https://refactoring.com/) in 1999.